Samhain – 1647

 That spring, he, along with the Church Minister, decided to raise the tithes.
 A compulsory tax that, everyone suspected, went straight into their own pockets.

-While they work, shredding, grinding and steeping the plants and roots, Hep tries to change the subject, away from the wrath of the Squire, ‘Coltsfoot, good for coughs and colds,’ she remarks, ‘picked at dusk, the proper time to gather, and prepared quickly, before it loses its efficacy.
+As they work, shredding, grinding and steeping the plants and roots, Hep tries to change the subject, away from the wrath of the Squire, ‘Coltsfoot, good for coughs and colds,’ she remarks.
+‘Picked at dusk, the proper time to gather, and prepared quickly, before it loses its efficacy.
 Remember that, child.’

-‘How could I refuse his wife?’ replies Hep, ‘The healing arts are all about saving life – so who better than I to bring new life into the world?’
+Hep brings her pestle down with a thump into the mortar, mashing the herbs.
+‘How could I refuse his wife?’ she replies.
+‘The healing arts are all about saving life – who better than I to bring new life into the world?’

 ‘But mother, you went against the Squire over the tithes, too.
 Are you in danger?’

-Hep sighs, ‘The thing about our kind is that it don’t matter how much we try to help the villagers.
-They will always turn on us, eventually.
+Hep sighs, ‘The thing about our kind is that it doesn’t matter how much we try to help the villagers.
+They may hope we can cure anything, but they also believe that we can cause misfortune.
+That we can lay curses.
+Nonsense, of course, but the fact is that they will always turn on us, eventually.
 If that happens, you must carry on our work – but in secret, mind.
 You must deny me if necessary.
 You must say that all I have done is foolish and wrong.
 Above all, you must hide the Grimoire – so they can’t use it in evidence.
 Place it under the stairs in the hiding place.’

 They come for Hep the next morning.
 A raggle-taggle crowd stand outside, who push the door open.
 From their silence, Hep senses the danger.
 They are here to take her.
 She tries to shut the door, but someone puts a boot against it.
 They are soon inside the cottage.